Questions and Answers for Selling Machinery / Equipment or Goods on the EU Single Market after Brexit

 5. I am a distributor of products coming from the UK but originating from outside the EU.
 What are the implications for my business after the date when the UK leaves the EU?

-Before the 29th March 2019 you are a distributor.
+Before Brexit you are a distributor.
 After the date when the UK leaves the EU you will become an importer.

 6. I am an importer of products coming from a third country that rely on type examination certificates or quality systems overseen by a UK Notified Body.
 What are the implications for my business after the date when the UK leaves the EU?